Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/astro-recipe-collection-website-part-3-category-filter-pages.md

 }, []);
 ```

-The reduce function will loop through each of our recipes, and for each record will loop through the filter keys we defined, then we check if that recipe has a value for this key.
+The reduce function will loop through each of our recipes, and for each record will loop through the filter keys we defined, then we will check if that recipe has a value for this key.
 If not, we return that loop.
 Else we push the value to our current array.

 This whole function will return an array of ALL values, meaning there will be a lot of duplicates, for instance: